mewisme/gist/docs/MIGRATION_SYSTEM_CHANGELOG.md

 ## Breaking Changes

+### Removed Individual Migration Scripts

+The following scripts have been removed in favor of the unified `migrate-all.ts`:
+- `scripts/migrate-fts5.ts` [REMOVED]
+- `scripts/migrate-subscriptions-notifications.ts` [REMOVED]
+- `scripts/migrate-user-followed-notification.ts` [REMOVED]

+All functionality is now in `scripts/migrate-all.ts`.

-### None!
+### Database Compatibility

-This update is **fully backward compatible**:
-- Existing databases will be migrated automatically
+- [✓] Existing databases will be migrated automatically
-- Old migration scripts still work
-- Old package commands still work
-- No changes to database schema or API
+- [✓] No changes to database schema or API
+- [✓] Safe to update from previous versions

 ## Testing